How To Proceed With Your Sprinkler System Winter Shutdown

 First thing is first, draining your system is the first crucial in your sprinkler system winter shutdown.
 You need to make sure that your entire system is clear and clean of water, because where there is water remaining, there is something to freeze and expand, putting you at risk for damage.
 Depending on your water source, the draining process might look a little different.

 If you have a system utilizing city water, you’ll want to start with your indoor portion of the system.
 Find your main valve and shut it off (A).
 This shuts down your main water source ensuring that no more water will be headed through there until you turn it back on next spring.
 Then you’ll want to head outdoors with a flathead screwdriver.
 Open all of your Testcocks(E) by turning them 90 degrees or a ¼ turn.
-After you have done this, you’ll need to slowly turn the Ball Valve (C & D) 45 degrees to half open / half closed position.
+After you have done this, you’ll need to slowly turn the Ball Valve (C & D) 45 degrees to half half-open / half-closed position.
 Locate your drain valve which is located near the main shut-off valve, the drain valve resembles a water faucet, place a bucket or something that will catch any remaining water.
 Open up the valve completely.
-Lastly you will want to run a last cycle with your irrigation control clock.
+Lastly, you will want to run a last cycle with your irrigation control clock.
 This will let any other trapped water escape.
-Finally, leave your control plugged in and set to “off” mode and you should be all set for the winter!
+Finally, leave your control plugged in and set to “off” mode, and you should be all set for the winter!

 Now, if you are using a well system, you should follow the above directions for a city water system, unless otherwise specified.
 If you are using a pump sprinkler system you’ll first want to find your power switch for your pump and turn it OFF.
 Then, find the electricity source, and breaker box, and proceed to turn off your home’s circuit breaker.
-Go back to your pump and open the drain on your pumps housing.
+Go back to your pump and open the drain on your pump housing.
 Next, you’ll need to remove the intake line from your pump and remove it from the water.
 Set this piece aside and allow all of the water to drain from it as well.
 Now, standing over the valve boxes in your yard, locate the drain valve, which should look like a water faucet on the outside of your house or building.
 Once you have located the drain valve, you can open it completely.
 Leave your control clock plugged in and set to “off” then proceed to cover any possible open holes on your pump including intake lines.

 underground sprinkling system